HelTecAutomation/HeltecDocs/en/source/stm32/lorawan/config_parameter.md

 - A standard LoRaWAN gateway with at least 8 channels (based on SX1301/8 base band chip will be OK), and make sure your gateway had already connected to a LoRa server.
   - [How to connect HT-M01 to a LoRa server]().
   - [How to connect HT-M02 to a LoRa server]().
-- A STM32 LoRa node( [LoRa Node 151](https://heltec.org/project/lora-node-151/) , [LoRa Kit 151](https://heltec.org/project/lora-kit-151/) , [Turtle Board](https://heltec.org/project/turtle-board/)), a high quality USB cable and an ST-LINK.
+- A STM32 LoRa node( [LoRa Node 151](https://heltec.org/project/lora-node-151/) , [Turtle Board](https://heltec.org/project/turtle-board/)), a high quality USB cable and an ST-LINK.

 &nbsp;